MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-box-bulk-upload-source-paths-csv.md

 ![upload box sources from csv](media/mm-box-add-source-paths.png)

-4. Assess your files, and then roceed to [Copy to migrations](mm-box-step3-copy-to-migrations.md)
+4. Assess your files, and then continue to the next step, [Copy to migrations](mm-box-step3-copy-to-migrations.md)